-This series of policy briefs provides policymakers, academics, and other energy efficiency stakeholders with a clear, objective look at significant aspects of IOU administered energy efficiency programs in Texas.
-This series will also provide a foundation of information for those interested in evaluating the policy, performance and potential associated with these utility programs in Texas.
+This series of policy briefs is provided here to offer policymakers, academics, and other energy efficiency stakeholders with a clear, objective look at significant aspects of IOU energy efficiency programs in Texas.
+The series provides a foundation of information for stakeholders SPEER is convening to evaluate the policy, performance and potential for growth of IOU energy efficiency programs in Texas.

 - Introduction: Examining the History of Texas Energy Efficiency Programs